-Fall is for leaf-peeping, fire-building, pumpkin-picking and — you guessed it — seasonal craft-making.
+November is for leaf-peeping, fire-building, pumpkin-picking, turkey-eating and seasonal craft-making, right?
 But not all Thanksgiving/fall crafts are created equal in terms of skill level.
-And it's never fun to watch tears of frustration form when a kid tries to create some crazy-difficult paper turkey DIY.
+And it’s never fun to watch tears of frustration form when a kid tries to create some crazy-difficult paper turkey DIY.
 Enter these super-easy crafts.

 These fun projects are simple enough for even your tiniest of crafters.
 Plus, there’s even a thankful tree craft that doubles as a teachable moment for talking about gratitude.
 So gather your kids and your jar o’ paste — and just make sure they don’t eat it in the process.